graveltr/black-hole-light-bending/README.md

 | VITE_MOVIENUMBER | 1,2,3  | Selects one of the three animations |
 | VITE_MAXPOINTS | Positive integer  | Sets the length of the ray trails |

-The movie numbers are described in the section that follows.
+The movie numbers are described in [Animation Descriptions](#animation-descriptions).

 To select the embedding diagram animation, uncomment and comment the following lines in [index.html](index.html).